-The Radiologic Sciences Program at Arkansas State University is administered by the Department of Health Professions in the College of Nursing & Health Professions.
-Currently, the Bachelor of Science degree is granted upon completion of the required hours.
+The Radiologic Technology Program at Arkansas State University is administered by the Department of Health Professions in the College of Nursing and Health Professions.
+Currently, the Associate in Applied Science degree is granted upon completion of the required 72 hours.

 For questions concerning any of our degrees, please contact: